UW-HARVEST/Hayroll/README-pioneer.md

 ### Notations

-Each program point $n$ corresponding to a preprocessor directive has a distinct transition function, defined formally as:

-$$
-n(\sigma: SymbolTable, p: Premise) \rightarrow List(State)
+- $n(\sigma: SymbolTable, p: Premise) \rightarrow List(State)$ is the transition function associated with $n : ProgramPoint$.
-$$

-- $next(n: ProgramPoint) : ProgramPoint$ identifies the next node in pre-order traversal.
+- $next(n: ProgramPoint) : ProgramPoint$ identifies the next node in logical order.
+It returns the next sibling in a sequence of nodes, or, when it reaches the end of the sequence, climbs up its ancestor tree until the ancestor has a next sibling.
+It returns `EOF` if no next sibling exists for any of its ancestors.
 - $nextThen(n) : ProgramPoint$ and $nextElse(n) : ProgramPoint$ refer to the initial nodes of the respective branches following an `#if` directive.
 - Given a symbol table $\sigma$, the expression $eval_\sigma(t: Tokens) : Premise$ evaluates tokens $t$ into a symbolic expression within the context of $\sigma$.